nliu15/nliu15.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-My current research focuses on the design and analysis of algorithms for continuous optimization problems beyond the areas where classical theory applies.
-I am interested in the intersection of data science, stochastic optimization and continuous optimization.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>